lwt1104/linemod/README.md

 Reference link: http://wg-perception.github.io/ork_tutorials/tutorial03/tutorial.html

 Environment setup:
+	start openni:
 		roslaunch openni_launch openni.launch
+	register color and depth:
 		rosrun rqt_reconfigure rqt_reconfigure

 		Select /camera/driver from the drop-down menu and enable the depth_registration checkbox.
 In RViz, change the PointCloud2 topic to /camera/depth_registered/points and set the Color Transformer to RGB8 to see both color and 3D point cloud of your scene.
 The detailed explanation can be found here: http://wiki.ros.org/openni2_launch.

 Add object to database:
 	rosrun object_recognition_core object_add.py -n <object_name> -d <object description> --commit
 	Example:
-		rosrun object_recognition_core object_add.py -n "coke" -d "A universal can of coke" --commit Add mesh file for object created in the database: rosrun object_recognition_core mesh_add.py <YOUR_OBJECT_ID> <path to ork_tutorials/data/coke.stl> --commit
+		rosrun object_recognition_core object_add.py -n "coke" -d "A universal can of coke" --commit

+Add mesh file for object created in the database:
+	rosrun object_recognition_core mesh_add.py <YOUR_OBJECT_ID> <path to ork_tutorials/data/coke.stl> --commit

+(Commnet: all the object and related entries can be viewed in the database http://localhost:5984/_utils/database.html?object_recognition/_all_docs)

 Train linemod template after mesh file has been uploaded to database
 	rosrun object_recognition_core training -c `rospack find object_recognition_linemod`/conf/training.ork